 Pot break-in suspect charged with new crime, posts bail

-Encarnacion posted bail and was arraigned on the newest charge via video conference.
+Encarnacion posted bail and was arraigned on the newest charge via videoconference.
 While awaiting trial, he must stay away from the businesses and have no contact with witnesses and victims.
-Encarnacion is due back in court on April 27 for a pretrial hearing.
+Encarnacion is due back in court April 27 for a pretrial hearing.

+Police say Encarnacion and five other people broke into Fine Fettle and Cape Ann Cannabis, both on Route 1, within minutes of each other starting about 11:35 p.m. on Feb.
+10.

 After police arrived, they found the store's sales area counters and cabinets "open and in disarray."
-The store's owner came to the scene and said a metal cash drawer was missing as well as batteries, according to Hazen's report.
+The store's owner came and said a metal cash drawer was missing as well as batteries, according to Hazen's report.

 Police believe the same six people broke into a Berwick, Maine, retail marijuana shop the same night.
 Authorities there were expected to obtain arrest warrants for the four people caught in Massachusetts.